AquariWM/aquariwm/README.md

 At the time of writing (November 2023), AquariWM development is in early stages, with the basics of a running X11 window manager and Wayland compositor achieved.
-Work is focused on implementing the tiling layout manager design, starting with simply using traits for layout managers, with the goal of transitioning to use a custom protocol in the future, the specifics of which are yet to be decided.
+Work is focused on implementing the tiling layout manager design, starting with simply using traits for layout managers, with the goal of transitioning to use a custom protocol in the future (the specifics of which are yet to be decided).